CURRENTLY IN STOCK:

 for zone 7

 Adeyaka means Fascinating in Japanese, and the name was aptly chosen for this special Japanese camellia.
 It produces uniquely bell-shaped (but not nodding) flowers, 6-8 cm across when fully open, revealing multiple yellow stamens in the centre.
-The colour is rich velvet red, and flowers appear from ...
+The colour is rich velvet red, and flowers ap ...

 III - V